Jon-Webb-79/cendf/docs/doxygen/sphinx_docs/index.rst

 about nuclear cross sections, decay data, and related nuclear physics parameters.
 It serves as a standardized format and database that is essential for nuclear science, engineering, and applications ranging from reactor design to medical physics.
+The ENDF/A file system contains raw data collected from experiementation, and the ENDF/B file system contains reduced data as applicable for engineering calculations.
+This code repository is developed to read data from the ENDF/B file system.

 The `ENDF <https://www.oecd-nea.org/dbdata/data/manual-endf/endf102.pdf>`_
 database includes detailed information about how neutrons,